-Sometimes it feels like those learning Japanese are at a disadvantage compared to students of other languages.
+Sometimes it feels like Japanese leaners are at a disadvantage compared to students of other languages.
 Japanese is one of the most difficult languages to learn for native English speakers.
 If that weren't hard enough, there aren't as many good resources out there for Japanese like there are for other languages.

 Before we get into our list though, let's talk about what actually makes a good app for learning Japanese.

-A lot of companies will take their Spanish course, replace it with Japanese words, and then call it a Japanese course.
-Unfortunately for them (and you), what works for teaching a language closely related to English isn't going to work for Japanese.
+A lot of companies will take their best Spanish course, replace it with Japanese words, and then call it a Japanese course.
+Unfortunately for them (and you), what works for teaching a language closely related to English isn't going to work for learning Japanese.

 $14.95 per month

 Up until recently Pimsleur was not available as an app.
 Pimsleur has a long standing reputation for being an effective way to learn a foreign language in a conversational way.

 Pimsleur uses a unique call/response/feedback method to help you practice thinking in Japanese and produce your own answers and sentences.
 As far as apps go, it's the closest you can get to speaking practice without being face to face to a real life native Japanese speaker.

 The real advantage of this kind of approach is that you learn grammar implicitly (via conversation patterns), and not simply explicitly (through rules and grammar charts).
 It's one thing to know grammar, it's another to use it in a practical way.
 Pimsleur lets you use Japanese grammar in a conversational context.
 It's one of the only apps I know of that does this.